pow-auth/pow/guides/CUSTOM_CONTROLLERS.md

-# Custom session an registration on top of Pow
+# Custom controllers

 ## Introduction

 Pow let you add an easy way to register and manage sessions for your users.
 However, sometimes you need more flexibility.
 For instance, you may need to protect the registration process.
 Pow allows you to build those kinds of apps.
 In this guide, we'll see the extra steps needed to achieve this goal.
 The code examples can be used as a starter pack.
 This guide was tested on a new Phoenix 1.4-rc3 app.
 You'll need PostgreSQL running and you need to make the adjustments to connect the db to the app.

 ## First steps

 We need a new app
 ```
 mix phx.new my_app
 ```

 Let's add pow as a dependency, we'll use the phoenix-1.4 branch as phoenix 1.4 is still in rc.

 ```
 defp deps do